Equal Rights Beyond Borders: Structure

-The organization consists of two separate legal entities in Germany and Greece.
+Equal Rights Beyond Borders operates through two separate legal entities registered in Germany and Greece.
 The work is coordinated by a transnational management board.
 The international expert advisory board includes national and international lawyers experienced in refugee and migration law, as well as journalists and church representatives.
 Among them from Germany are Professors Anna Lübbe and Nora Markard, as well as Professor Violetta Moreno-Lax from Queen Mary University of London.